Stay Smart in Luanda

 - Before entering a car, confirm the plate number and driver details.

-- If you are driving, park in attended areas and keep bags and electronics out of sight.
+- If you are driving, park in attended or well-lit places and keep valuables out of sight.

-- Check your route and traffic conditions beforehand.
+- Check your route and traffic conditions before leaving.

-- Share your expected arrival time with a trusted contact.
+- Share your expected arrival time with a trusted contact when useful.

 - If you want to explore beyond the main central areas, going with a reliable local guide or driver is usually more comfortable.